ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: Take the note of the URL designating the access point of xsa-cockpit.
 You will need it next.

 1. Switch back to the Remote Desktop session to the **hanav2jmp-vm0** Azure VM and, start Microsoft Edge, and navigate to the XSA Cockpit URL you identified in the previous step.

+> **Note**: Even after successful execution of steps to confirm XSA application is running fine, the application can take few minutes to open and might give Service error 503 in browser when tried.

 1. Disregard the **This connection isn't private** error message, select **Advanced**, and then select **Continue to https://hdb1-1.2dqgcpdju1ee1chgs50fkwq2yg.bx.internal.cloudapp.net (unsafe)**.